Income tax in Malaysia for beginners: How to get started

 How to register for a Tax Identification Number (TIN) in Malaysia?

-2. Complete the application form and upload relevant documents to obtain a Tax Identification Number (TIN) which is necessary for all tax-related transactions.
+2. Complete the application form and upload relevant documents to get your TIN.

 3. Obtain a one-time PIN via the MyTax portal or at an LHDN branch to access e-Filing for the first time.

-4. Set up your account on the MyTax platform for online tax filing.
+4. Set up your account on MyTax for online tax filing.

 Tax exemptions vs deductions vs reliefs vs rebates